 More immediately, the challenge for researchers is to capture the scale and nature of the changes, the processes which underpin them, and the new urban forms which are emerging.
 Some important questions include: is poverty suburbanising in all cities, and to the same extent?
 Where in the urban areas is poverty moving to?
 How do we best capture the changes, given that we lack standard definitions of core and suburb, and that cities take an increasing variety of spatial forms?
 Additionally, is poverty in the inner cities being diluted through the in-migration of non-poor groups but largely without displacement, or is the increase in the non-poor population occurring at the expense of those in poverty?
 Finally, do the processes lead to a more even distribution of poverty and a reduction in segregation overall, or to new forms of segregation and the re-concentration of poverty in some suburban locations?

 The aim of the paper is to analyse the extent and nature of the suburbanisation of poverty in the major cities of England and Scotland.
 First, we look at overall change for each city using measures of both centralisation and concentration to cope with problems of polycentricity and heterogeneous urban forms.
-Second, we examine changes in the numbers of poor and non-poor in different locations to assess whether any suburbanisation of poverty is merely a relative one, occurring through dilution of poverty in inner locations as these areas are re-populated, or an absolute one, involving displacement of lower income by higher income groups.
-Third, we examine the relationship between changes in decentralisation, deconcentration, and spatial segregation.
+Second, we examine changes in the numbers of poor and non-poor in different locations to assess whether any suburbanisation of poverty is merely a relative one, occurring through dilution of poverty in inner locations as these areas are re-populated, or an absolute one, suggesting displacement of lower income by higher income groups.
+Third, we examine the relationship between changes in decentralisation, deconcentration, and spatial segregation or unevenness – the extent to which poor and non-poor tend to live in the same neighbourhoods regardless of where in the city these are located.

 Background